aswathysree/assignment---user-search-for-repositories-in-GitHub/README.md

 1. install node.js
 2. install git
 3. install visual studio
+4. install nuxt, vuex,axios
-4. https://developer.github.com/v3/ to get the github API, https://api.github.com/search/repositories?q= hello
+5. https://developer.github.com/v3/ to get the github API, https://api.github.com/search/repositories?q= hello
    nuxt axios need to use for the API calling.
-5. install nuxt, vuex

 page details:

-1. welcome page you can see result results
+1. welcome page you can search and see the results
-2. Dashboard you can see history.(we are currently just saving in the page its self only)
+2. Dashboard page you can see history.(we are currently just saving in the page its self only)